metaRange/metarange.github.io/src/content/docs/additional/A00_gathering_data.md

 There are many sources for environmental data (including predictions for the future).
 The "best" data source depends on the study region, the required spatial and temporal resolution as well as the avilability of different variables in the dataset.

-To focus on the basics, in the following example we will gather data for the butterfly *Mantis religiosa* (European mantis) in Germany.
+To focus on the basics, in the following example we will gather data for the insect *Mantis religiosa* (European mantis) in Germany.

-This species prefers wet grasslands as habitat, so we will focus on the environmental variables of % grassland and summer temperature.
+This species prefers warm temperatures and lives on rich structured grasslands and the border between grasslands and forests, so we will focus on the environmental variables of % grassland and summer temperature.

 First we need to load the required packages and set up the default path and folder structure: